ibaranov-cp/epfl01/README.md

 sudo apt-get install ros-indigo-moveit-ros-visualization
 ```

-To launch the planner on a local laptop, ensure ROS_IP (your machine IP) and the computer's IP (Husky IP) are exported properly (you may have to edit your /etc/hosts file):
+To launch the planner on a local laptop, ensure ROS_IP (your machine IP) and the computer's IP (Ridgeback IP) are exported properly (you may have to edit your /etc/hosts file):
 ```
 export ROS_IP=192.168.131.X
 export ROS_MASTER_URI=http://CPR-EPFL01:11311